 Pictured are actual members of the Concordia family.
-From left to right: Cheri, Lynnea, Tom
+From left to right: Andy, Berenice, Tom

 Year @ CUI: Freshman

 Phasing: The implementation of the Master Plan is phased.
-Only Phase One is calendared for construction upon approval of the Master Plan revisions by the City of Irvine.
-Subsequent phases will require additional fundraising and more detailed design work, and work on the final phase is not expected to be completed until 2035 at the earliest.
+Phases One and Two have been approved by the City of Irvine, and we are working to begin construction of Phase One this summer.
+Work on the final phase is not expected to be completed until 2035 at the earliest.

 Indicates New Buildings and Improvements

 Phase One:Scheduled to begin in 2017, following consideration of the plan by the Irvine Planning Commission and City Council.
 As proposed, it will include:

 New Music, Worship & Theology building: This 38,550 square-foot building will have two wings with a breezeway connecting them.
 One wing will have group and individual music rehearsal and practice rooms with outstanding acoustics and a state-of-the-art recording studio; the other will house classrooms and faculty offices for Christ College, Concordia University’s school of theology.
 Between the buildings will be an Arts Court, providing an exterior gathering location for students and staff.

 Internal circulation improvements: Phase 1 will include these road improvements to make driving safer and help traffic to flow better within the campus:

 Expansion of Concordia West parking lot: Parking Lot A, in the southwest portion of the campus near the baseball diamond, will be expanded by 158 spaces.